raynecafaro/BassetHound/README.md

 ### To Run
 - Python3
-- Compiled KO : The command below will install the kernel headers needed
+- Compiled KO : The command below will install the kernel headers that are needed

 ```
 apt-get install build-essential linux-headers-`uname -r`